AmirDadi/LiteToolLLM/readme.md

   Use Pydantic models to ensure that responses conform to your expected schema, enhancing reliability and simplifying downstream processing.

 - **Automated Tool Call Handling:**
-  No need to manually handle tool call responses or convert outputs.
-LiteCallLLM automatically processes tool responses, streamlining your workflow.
+  No need to manually handle tool call responses or convert outputs. litetoolllm automatically processes tool responses, streamlining your workflow.

 - **Full litellm Integration:**
   Leverage all the features of litellm—including synchronous and asynchronous completions, JSON mode support, and function calling—while gaining additional control and transparency.

 - **Minimalistic and Intuitive:**
-  Designed to avoid the overhead and complexity of frameworks like LangChain or LangGraph, LiteCallLLM offers a straightforward, powerful solution for advanced LLM interactions.
+  Designed to avoid the overhead and complexity of frameworks like LangChain or LangGraph, litetoolllm offers a straightforward, powerful solution for advanced LLM interactions.
 - **Recursion Handling**:
   Configurable depth for complex tool chains
 - **Sync/Async Support**: